terra-campaigns/arrival/campaign/part02/chap009.md

 - [ ] #spoiler  Cagoth-ze has constructs traveling into the future to recover elven tomes hidden away in the future.
 They bring them back and attempt to copy them before those tomes disappear back to the future.
 It takes many runs on the same book to make a full copy.
 It’ll take years to get the whole library copied.
 - [ ] #puzzle Exit of Mystra's door is in the Dannamore Hold ruins
 - [ ] #puzzle The multiple nodes tying these lines of power together.
 Each must be disabled to release the tension of the lines.
 - [ ] #spoiler Level 3 used to be the dwarven barracks of the dwarves who built the Scarlet Citadel but is now overrun with trollkin and dire owlbears bred by the dwarves long ago.
-Below are the unconstructed caverns of the Ghost Domain - where a dark river flows.
+- [ ] #spoiler Level 4 are the unconstructed caverns of the Ghost Domain, now territory of a bat cult - where a dark river flows.
+- [ ] #spoiler There are twenty five trollkin, eight lich hounds, and four dire owlbears in the Dwarven Ruins.
-- [ ] #spoiler ?? not now Gaelira was sent to Raganni for a Lich ritual (wait for characters to be level 5?)
+- [ ] #spoiler ?? not now Gaelira was sent to Raganni for a Lich ritual (wait for party to be level 6)

 **Linhe**
 - [ ] #puzzle FFKA very little knowledge about the castle - and just a bunch of religious bullies